 - Damage to the part of the ear that helps with balance

-Hearing loss due to damage of the middle ear may lead to slow development of language or speech.
-This is more common when both ears are affected.
+Hearing loss from damage to the middle ear may slow language and speech development.
+This is more likely if both ears are affected.

-Permanent hearing loss is rare.
-The risk increases with the number and length of infections.
+Permanent hearing loss is rare, but the risk increases with the number and length of infections.